 Zhang would thereafter write several other papers on special monoids, rephrasing many of the old results using rewriting systems.
 This brought the attention of Adian \cite{Adian1993}, who writes: \blockquote{ \textit{I was surprised recently seeing several papers of L. Zhang [...] published in well known mathematical journals.
 The large part of these papers looks like a result of rewriting from [Adian's monograph] in a direct meaning of the word.
 Of course, to refresh the ideas and the technique of [the monograph] may be useful, but it should be done in a more decent way.} }

 The papers referenced by Adian are \cite{Zhang1991, Zhang1992a, Zhang1992b, Zhang1992c}; also relevant to this discussion are \cite{Otto1991, Zhang1992d, Zhang1996}.
 There is merit to Adian's criticism.
 For example, none of the results appearing in \cite{Zhang1992b} are new.
-They are all rather straightforward corollaries of Makanin's work, whether they appear implictly or explicitly therein.
+They are all rather straightforward corollaries of Makanin's work, whether they appear implicitly or explicitly therein.
 For example, Zhang proves that the submonoid of right invertible elements of a special monoid is isomorphic with a free product of a free monoid by the group of units; this observation, though not phrased algebraically, is precisely what is used by Makanin to reduce the right divisibility problem to the word problem for the group of units \cite[I.\S3]{Makanin1966b}.

-One common characterisation of Zhang's papers (especially \cite{Zhang1992b}) is that they are succinct and elegant when compared to the difficult and lengthy inductive arguments of Adian and Makanin.
-This characterisation is also not entirely accurate; the difficult and lengthy inductive arguments still take place in Zhang's arguments, but are hidden in the references to various confluence lemmas and results for general string-rewriting systems.
+One feature common to Zhang's papers on special monoids (especially \cite{Zhang1992b}) is that they may appear succinct and elegant when compared to the difficult and lengthy inductive arguments of Adian and Makanin.
+This characterisation is also not entirely accurate; the difficult and lengthy inductive arguments are still included in Zhang's approach, but are hidden in the references to various confluence lemmas and results for general rewriting systems.
 On the contrary, the work by Adian and Makanin on special monoids is extensively self-contained.
 This can, of course, make a cursory reading of the material rather difficult: the chapter of Adian's monograph \cite{Adian1960} which deals with the word problem for special monoids ends with Lemma~111 (!), and the corresponding chapter of Makanin's Ph.D. thesis, which is rather streamlined by comparison, ends with Lemma~31.
 Thus the main benefit of reading \cite{Zhang1992b} comes from its expository nature.